 Nothing says “Spring!” quite like fresh asparagus, tender peas, and fragrant mint.
 This healthy dish features them all, along with nutty, satisfying quinoa and “meaty” shiitakes.
-Served as a side-dish or a hearty vegetarian/vegan entree, I think you’ll agree, this recipe has the best flavors of the season.
+Served as a side dish or a hearty vegetarian/vegan entree, I think you’ll agree, this Spring Vegetable Quinoa has the best flavors of the season.
 As a side, you’ll get approximately eight 1-cup servings bearing only about 220 calories each.

 Here’s what you’ll need: